niroyb/Docs/dcos/HowTos/HowToDepolyDcosClusterViaAcs.md

                  "agentWindowsSku": "Datacenter-Core-1709-with-Containers-smalldisk",

-                2. Due to ane existing acs-engine bug, you would need to search "preprovisionExtensionParams" and remove the following exact string from azuredeploy.json
+                2. Due to ane existing acs-engine bug, if your deployment does not involve any preprovision, you would need to search "preprovisionExtensionParams" and remove the following exact string from azuredeploy.json.

 	               ' -preprovisionExtensionParams \"\"',